Kong/aws-marketplace/KongMesh/KongMesh.md

-# Kuma Service Mesh
+# Kong Mesh

-This CloudFormation template based offer is meant for pre-production and production environments where customers want to leverage Kuma Service Mesh capabilities, running on an EKS Cluster.
-Launch Kong for Kubernetes Enterprise in a new EKS Cluster or to an existing one.
+This CloudFormation template based offer is meant for pre-production and production environments where customers want to leverage Kong Mesh capabilities, running on an EKS Cluster.
+Launch Kong Mesh in a new EKS Cluster or to an existing one.

 #  Installation Process